HaMster21/dotfiles/README.md

-# holman does dotfiles
+# HaMster's Terminal empire

 ## dotfiles

-Your dotfiles are how you personalize your system.
-These are mine.
+I was running into the dotfiles of [@holman](https://github.com/holman) while skimming through his series ["How GitHub works"](http://zachholman.com/talk/how-github-no-longer-works/).
+They follow a topic approach, so everything you need gets topic folders which contain files relevant for the topic.
+Easy as hell.
+And there's just a need little script to get you started, ./script/bootstrap.

-I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
-That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.
+This script makes the assumption that everything ending on zsh gets sourced to zsh, and files with .symlink on their tail get symlinked to ~.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind this repo, you might want to [read the post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## install